-Khotso Lodge and horse trails is a stunning farm in KZN, South Africa.
-The Lesotho border is about 45 minutes away and the farm borders on world heritage site the Drakensberg, which means spectacular views.
-Khotso means peace, and when you arrive at the farm you’ll understand why.
-Besides the nature, there is another very important reason to come to Khotso, the horses!
-As of right now, there are 92 Khotso horses, nearly all of them are born and raised on the farm.
+While I lived in Africa, I worked at a stunning horse farm in KZN, South Africa.
+The Lesotho border is about 45 minutes away and the farm borders on world heritage site the Drakensberg, which means spectacular views from horseback.
+When you arrive at the farm you’ll understand why the name of this property is peace in the local language of Lesotho.
+Besides the nature, there is another very important reason to come to here, the horses!
+As of right now, there are 92 horses, nearly all of them are born and raised on the farm.
 Most of the horses are Basotho ponies, a very sturdy and reliable breed that knows how to climb rocks and go down cliffs better than anyone.
 There are also a lot of Arab crosses, bred for extra endurance, and thoroughbred crosses!
-When you come for a ride at Khotso, you’re bound to find your dream horse there.
+When you come horseback riding, you’re bound to find your dream horse there.
 There are many different rides to do on the farm and outside so let’s get started!

-The shortest ride at Khotso is the one hour ride, which takes you around the mountain where the horses live on.
+The shortest ride is the one hour ride, which takes you around the mountain where the horses live on.
 This ride is for anyone over the age of 8, no matter their riding skills.
-If you do have a kiddie under the age of 8, Khotso also offers pony rides where the ponies are led by the guides.
+If you do have a kid under the age of 8, they also offer pony rides where the ponies are led by the guides.
 The 2 hour ride goes all the way up to the highest point on the farm called Eland’s peak, where (as it says in the name) you can occasionally spot Eland.
 The views from the top of Elands peak are absolutely stunning, you can see the entire farm and so much more.
 The three hour ride also takes you to Eland’s peak and then continues down to a natural rock pool and waterfall where you have lunch and where you can have a dip in the mountain water.
-When you’re going to stay at Khotso you can either call and make a booking for a ride or just book when you’re at the farm, as long as you give them 1.5 hours notice so the grooms can get your horses ready for you.
+When you’re coming to stay at this beautiful horse farm, you can either call and make a booking for a ride or just book when you’re at the farm, as long as you give them 1.5 hours notice so the grooms can get your horses ready for you.
 The weight limit for all rides is 90 kgs.
 Make sure to let them know at reception if you’re an experienced rider!
 While all the horses are extremely reliable, there are definitely some that are a lot of fun for experienced riders.

 Also read: Volunteering with horses in Namibia